zio/zio-sql/docs/overview/index.md

         customerId ++ dob ++ fName ++ lName ++ verified ++ createdString ++ createdTimestamp
       ).values(data)
 ```
 Or you can insert multiple rows at once.
-Just define data as a List.
+Just define data as a `List` or any collection of your choice.

 ```scala
 val data : List[Customer] = ???